bansalkanav/Generative-AI-Scratch-2-Advance-By-ThatAIGuy/07. Agentic Systems in LangChain/9. Agent Chat UI/README.md

 ## Step 2: Create `langgraph.json`
 Create a `langgraph.json` file in your project root.
 This configuration maps the CLI to your graph implementation and specifies dependency management.

+Refer [LangGraph CLI Doc](https://docs.langchain.com/langsmith/cli#configuration-file) for more details on how to setup this `.json` file.

 ```json
 {
   "dependencies": ["."],